yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 | `a -> a -> a`    | the type function of two arguments of any type `a` to the same type `a`  |

 In the type `a -> a -> a`, the letter `a` is a _type variable_.
-It means `f` is a function with two argument and both argument and the result have the same type.
+It means `f` is a function with two arguments and both arguments and the result have the same type.
 The type variable `a` could take many different type value.
 For example `Int`, `Integer`, `Float`...

 So instead of having a forced type like in `C` with declaring the function for `int`, `long`, `float`, `double`, etc...
-We declare only one function like in a dynamic typed language.
+We declare only one function like in a dynamically typed language.

 Generally `a` can be any type.
 For example a `String`, an `Int`, but also more complex types, like `Trees`, other functions, etc...